 Music study is not difficult — but the results can be profound!
 Life-changing!
 Before I describe how to do music study, take a look at the amazing effect music has on the elderly gentleman in the video below.
 Prior to listening to music of his era, he was essentially mute.

-Wow!
-Click on the photo above to watch this incredible video.
-It is cued to begin about minute number two rather than at the beginning, so the part you will be watching is about four minutes long.
-I usually don’t watch much more than about half that time, but I promise you will be amazed and thrilled to see what happens to this unresponsive man when he listens to beloved music from his own era.
+The video is cued to begin about minute number two rather than at the beginning, so the part you will be watching is about four minutes long.
+I promise you will be amazed and thrilled to see what happens to this unresponsive man when he listens to beloved music from his own era.
 Very moving.

 Although we don’t fully understand why this is so, music has been proven in numerous studies to increase the spatial-temporal abilities and intelligence of children.
 (You probably have heard of “The Mozart Effect.”)

 Not only has this been documented by others, we have often experienced the effects of music ourselves – lifting our spirits when we are down, energizing us when we are weary, bringing us closer to God in worship.